 You can get BASIC! for your Android device from the Google Play™ store.
+The Google Play Edition of BASIC! does not allow use of SMS commands.

-If you prefer to download the installation file (Basic.apk) yourself, or to get a previous version, get it from Bintray at https://bintray.com/rfo-basic/android/RFO-BASIC/
+If you want to download the installation file (Basic.apk) of either the Full Edition or the Google Play Edition, or to get a previous version, go to Bintray at https://bintray.com/rfo-basic/android/RFO-BASIC/.